Mint Coin Guide

 How will I know that the box is from the US Mint?

 Conveniently, all packages from the US Mint have tracking numbers on them.
-The Mint will send you a tracking number when order ships.
+The Mint will send you a tracking number when your order ships.
 That same number will appear under the tracking barcode on your shipment!

 We suggest telling others in your household to simply not open any packages that have your name on them during the week when you anticipate the coin arriving.